Omkar-patil-006/IT-Setup-Auto.-Script/README.md

 ## ⚙️ Requirements

-- Windows 10 / Windows 11
+- Windows 11
-- PowerShell 5.1 or later
+- PowerShell or later
 - Run as **Administrator**
 - Internet connection (for auto-downloaded apps)
 - D: drive must exist (for folder redirection)